BiomimeticChallenges/biomimeticchallenges.github.io/selection-criteria-and-presentation-criteria.md

 ##### b) Finalist projects

 - Delivery of a Diploma
-- Visibility in the Social Media and in World Biomimetic Foundation’s website and in the **1st World Biomimetic Challenges & Awards**’ website.
+- Visibility in the Social Media and in World Biomimetic Foundation’s website and in the **1st World Biomimetic Challenges & Conscience**’ website.